rdammkoehler/DockerKata/13_interacting.md

 ## Overview

-In this exerciese we will start a container and open an interactive shell where we can execute arbitrary commands against the running container.
+In this exercise, we will start a container and open an interactive shell where we can execute arbitrary commands against the running container.
 We will then stop the container.

 ## Kata Steps